klaftertief/elm-package-docs/README.md

 # Elm packages documentation files

-Downloads the `documentation.json` files for the latest packages at <http://package.elm-lang.org>.
+Downloads the `documentation.json` files of the latest packages from <http://package.elm-lang.org> into `dist/`.

     make install
     make all